Spatio-Temporal Graphical Counterfactuals: An Overview

-Nonstationary causality is challenging but critical, especially for the case of frequently changing structures.
+Nonstationary causality presents a significant challenge, particularly in scenarios involving frequently changing structures.
 To identify the nonstationary causality, one approach is to use sliding windows to identify causation within different time periods, as shown in Fig.~\ref{figure: nonstt}.
-For each sliding window, it is assumed that the causal structure is invariant, and then, a group of samples would be input to identification algorithms, e.g.,~\cite{nonstationary2016arxiv, Invariant2016, Invariant2018, dynotears2020, UCN2022}, to identify a invariant structure during this period.
-However, if the network changes are frequent, the samples used for identification during a short-term period would be few, but in contrast, we usually need sufficient samples to accept the significance of causal connections.
-Thus, another reasonable approach is to identify the change points first, and then, identify the causality with the corresponding periods~\cite{changepoint2007, changepointi2017}.
+For each sliding window, it is assumed that the causal structure is invariant, and then, a group of samples would be input to identification algorithms, e.g.,~\cite{nonstationary2016arxiv, Invariant2016, Invariant2018, dynotears2020, UCN2022, NHCE2024}, to identify an invariant structure during this period.
+However, if network changes are frequent, the samples used for identification over a short period would be few.
+In contrast, we usually need sufficient samples to assess the significance of causal connections.
+Thus, another reasonable approach is to first identify the change points, and then, determine the causality for the corresponding periods~\cite{changepoint2007, changepointi2017}.
 However, this still does not work in the extreme case of frequently changing, because the samples between two change points may be few.
-Moreover, there are some other approaches to view the nonstationary causality as a probabilistic normalized flow, and then use variational Bayesian inference to estimate it globally~\cite{normalization2015ICML, normalization2021JMLR, normalization2023NIPS}.
+Moreover, there are other approaches that view nonstationary causality as a probabilistic normalized flow, and then use variational Bayesian inference to estimate it globally~\cite{normalization2015ICML, normalization2021JMLR, normalization2023NIPS}.